colealbon/frumunda/README.md

 react, blockstack, netlify

 ### vision:

+ a news feed with machine learning - on the cheap

-cafe-society.news exploits externalities emerging from a peer-to-peer decentralized application infrastructure.  cafe-society.news relies primarily on user supplied storage, networking, CPU, and software development.
+ cafe-society.news relies primarily on user supplied storage, networking, CPU, and software development.

 ### current features:
 - ability to add or delete unlimited news feeds